 If you want to set up a wireless network, you can use wireless products that support 802.11n standard that supports much higher bandwidth since it's mature technology and the price is reasonable too.

-802.11ac is latest wireless standard that is being developed by IEEE but it will be finalized sometime in 2013 only.
+802.11ac is latest wireless standard that was developed and approved by IEEE in January 2014.
 It can provide bandwidth up to 1 Gbps, and so it’s called Gigabits Wifi too.

 As 801.11ac operates in 5 GHz band, so it can backward compatible with 802.11n wireless products.
 Since there are still many 802.11g and 802.11b wireless products out there that use 2.4 GHz band, there is no surprise to see 802.11ac wireless product can operate in 2.4 GHz band too.